 - Inorganic growth can be a solution for changing market conditions, but acquisitions can be risky and may not be a perfect fit.

-When people refer to organic growth, they are essentially referring to growth stemming from a company’s own operations.
-For example, if a company is in the business of making and selling soft drinks and sees sales of those beverages grow by 10 percent, that’s considered organic growth.
+When people refer to organic growth, they are essentially referring to growth stemming from a company's operations.
+For example, if a company is in the business of making and selling soft drinks and sees sales of those beverages grow by 10%, that's considered organic growth.